Get Top Medical Aid for These Top Cycling Events

 Race dates: 17 – 24 March 2019

 The Cape Epic puts the grit and undeterred determination of local and international mountain bikers to the test over 8 gruelling days.
-This challenging adventure through the Western Cape region must see both members of a two-person team complete the race.
+Acclaimed as one of the more popular top cycling events, this challenging adventure through the Western Cape region must see both members of a two-person team complete the race.
 Only 650 teams are allowed to participate, and these riders must conquer some 700 untamed kilometres of wild terrain and unspoiled scenery during the 15 000 metres accrued climb.
 Participants must be fit and healthy and have top-class Medical aid in place in the event of injury.

 As the only 8-day mountain bike stage race classed as ‘hors categorie’ by the Union Cyclist Internationale (UCI), this race is a highlight for professional racers.
 As such, this attracts avid amateur riders wanting to pit themselves against these inspiring local and international class-act riders.